 - Feedback and comments on the test tasks from the Finnish National Agency for Education

 E) The data collected in the first phase of the project (2015-2017) contains the answers of secondary school students to an oral Swedish language test.
 In the test, upper secondary school students were responding to the test questions using a computer.
-The audio for their answers were recorded, and some of the answers were, then, evaluated and/or transcribed.
+The audios for their answers were recorded, and some of the answers were, then, evaluated and/or transcribed.

 6. Sources of personal data

-During the second phase of the project we are planning tests that measure oral language skills in Finnish and Swedish.
+During the second phase of the project, we are planning tests that measure oral language skills in Finnish and Swedish.
 In the tests, upper secondary school students respond to tasks using a computer.
 We collect speech samples from students during the test (test answers).
 In addition, students respond to a questionnaire that elicits information on their background, their views on the test they have taken, and their self-assessments of their language skills.
 Some students are also interviewed for feedback on the application and development suggestions.

-Moreover, YKI test-takers’ answers to YKI test in Finnish / Swedish and their grades will be used in this research.
+Moreover, YKI test-takers’ answers to the YKI test in Finnish / Swedish and their grades will be used in this research.
 After the examination day, the University of Jyväskylä will send a questionnaire to the YKI participants to ask for their background information and consents for transferring test performances.
 The University of Jyväskylä will also ask the YKI interviewers’ consents for using recordings where they appear.

-In addition to students and YKI participants, material is collected from teachers and human raters who listen to and evaluate students’ and YKI participants’ speech samples.
+In addition to students and YKI participants, data is collected from teachers and human raters who listen to and evaluate students’ and YKI participants’ speech samples.
 Both teachers and raters fill in the background questionnaire.
 Some of them are also interviewed to gather feedback and suggestions for improvement.
 In addition, feedback and comments are collected from language test designers of the Matriculation Examination and Counsellors of Education at the Finnish National Agency for Education

 We also want to compare the upper secondary school students’ performances in this oral skills test with each student’s result in the Matriculation Examination.
 We will ask for the students’ consent for this.
 Information on the students’ results in the Matriculation Examination will be requested from the Matriculation Examination Board.